Adrian Berry, 4th Viscount Camrose

-Biography
+Early life and education

-Berry was born in 1937, the elder son of Michael Berry, who was later created Lord Hartwell, and disclaimed the family title of Viscount Camrose, by his marriage to Lady Pamela Smith, the daughter of F.E.
-Smith.
-Adrian Berry was educated at Eton and Christ Church, Oxford.
+Berry was born in 1937, the elder son of Michael Berry, who was created Lord Hartwell in 1968 and who disclaimed the family title of Viscount Camrose in 1995, by his marriage to Lady Pamela Smith, younger daughter of F. E. Smith, 1st Earl of Birkenhead.
+He was educated at Eton and Christ Church, Oxford.

+Career

-From 1977 until 1996, he was the science correspondent of The Daily Telegraph.
+From 1977 until 1996, Camrose was the science correspondent of The Daily Telegraph.
 On stepping down from that position he became the paper's Consulting Editor (Science).

 He was a Fellow of the Royal Geographical Society, a Fellow of the Royal Astronomical Society, and a Fellow of the British Interplanetary Society.